Jin Ping Mei: Plot

-After Pan Jinlian secretly murders her husband, Ximen Qing takes her as one of his wives.
-The story follows the domestic sexual struggles of the women within his household as they clamor for prestige and influence amidst the gradual decline of the Ximen clan.
-In Water Margin, Ximen Qing is brutally killed in broad daylight by Wu Song; in Jin Ping Mei, Ximen Qing, in the end, dies from an overdose of aphrodisiacs administered by Jinlian to keep him aroused.
-The intervening sections, however, differ in almost every way from Water Margin.
-In the course of the novel, Ximen has 19 sexual partners, including his six wives and mistresses, and a male servant.
-There are 72 detailed sexual episodes in Jin Ping Mei.
-However, considering the novel has over one million words (and over 3,600 pages in complete English translation), the graphic sexual scenes account for less than 3 percent of its total content.
+In the course of the story, Ximen has 19 sexual partners, including his six wives and mistresses, and a male servant.
+There are 72 detailed sexual episodes in the novel.
+However, considering Jin Ping Mei has over one million words (and over 3,600 pages in complete English translation), the graphic sexual scenes account for less than 3 percent of its total content.